a chronic childhood nightmare (1957-1963?) + 1999 crayon illustration, by Wayan

-The recurring nightmare faded in adolescence, but I never forgot it.
+The recurring nightmare faded as I grew, but I never forgot it.

 After learning the truth, I grew more relaxed and spontaneous, not just out in the world, but even in sex.
 This half-buried memory had shadowed even the most intimate parts of my life!